 Singh (2015) explored the EI level of teachers in relation to certain demographical variables.
 The results showed that the group under study possessed average EI.
 The gender and experience of the teacher did not make any differential influence on their EI.
 Nonetheless, significant difference was found in the EI of teachers in relation to their area and marital status.
 The mean of the EI of male and female teachers was found to be 40.26 and 38.56 respectively.
 The values of standard deviation of male and female students were 3.50 and 2.13 respectively.
 The obtained t-value for these two groups was 1.69, which was less than the table value 2.03 and not significant at 0.05 with 33 as the degree of freedom (df).
 Thus, there was no significant difference in the EI of male and female teachers.
-Therefore, the hypothesis, there is no significant difference in the EI of male and female teachers.
+Therefore, the hypothesis, there is no significant difference in the EI of male and female teachers was retained.

 Still on the studies conducted by Singh (2015), the means of the EI of married and unmarried teachers were 40.26 and 37.22 respectively.
 The value of SD of married and unmarried teachers were 2.98 and 1.87 respectively.
 The obtained t-value (2.85) for these two groups was more than the standard value (2.03), which was not significant at 0.05 with 33, as the df.
 There was therefore no significant difference in the EI of married and unmarried teachers.
-The hypothesis, there was no significant difference in the EI of married and unmarried and unmarried teachers were and unmarried teachers were and the external difference in the EI of married and unmarried teachers.
+The hypothesis, there was no significant difference in the EI of married and unmarried teachers educators was accepted (Singh, 2015).